rust-lang/reference/src/paths.md

 ### `::`

-Paths starting with `::` are considered to be "global paths" where the segments of the path start being resolved from a place which differs based on edition.
+Paths starting with `::` are considered to be *global paths* where the segments of the path start being resolved from a place which differs based on edition.
 Each identifier in the path must resolve to an item.